LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: array->second()
 .. member:: array->last()

-   These methods return the first, second and last elements from the array, respectively.
+   These methods return the first, second, and last elements from the array, respectively.
 If the array does not have an element for that position, "null" will be returned.